diegopaiva1/street-view-randomizer/README.md

 cp .env.example .env
 ```

-Insert you API key inside the newly created `.env` file.
+Insert you API key into the newly created `.env` file.

 ## Usage